April 16, 1919 – Merce Cunningham

 The most controversial of the innovations that he and Cage introduced to the world was the separation of dance from music, prompted by their belief that the most important thing the two arts have in common is that they exist in time.
 Cunningham could have achieved greater popularity if he had choreographed to recognizable music instead of the live electronic music composed by Cage and other musicians who worked with him.
 But, of course, his work would have been very different if he had.

 At Balanchine’s School of American Ballet, the school attached of the New York City Ballet, Cunningham taught a class in modern dance once a week.

 During that era, Lincoln Kirstein, the school’s general director, was not as dismissive of modern dance as he was later in his career.
 In 1947, he commissioned a ballet from Cunningham and Cage, The Seasons, with sets by Isamu Noguchi for the company.
 This was the first of what came to be known as Cunningham’s “chance ballets”, followed by Sixteen Dances for Soloist and Company of Three (1951).
 Cage played for Cunningham’s class at School for American Ballet school; he knew at most three tunes, among them Three Blind Mice.

-Never in the closet, Cunningham and Cage rarely talked openly about the nature of their personal, as opposed to professional, relationship.
+Never in the closet, Cunningham and Cage rarely talked openly about the nature of their personal life, as opposed to their professional relationship.
 When someone hoped to “out” them once asked in a public forum about their domestic life, Cage said, after a pause:

 “Well, I do the cooking … and Merce does the dishes.“